Jason9x/IsoShift/README.md

 ---

 ## Usage
-- **Move Avatar:** Click anywhere on the screen to move the avatar to that location.
+- **Move Avatar:** Click anywhere on the screen to move the avatar there.
-- **Drag Cubes:** Click and drag cubes to reposition them.
+- **Drag Cubes:** Click and drag cubes to relocate them.
-- **Interact with Cubes:** Use cubes to create pathways or obstacles in the environment.
+- **Interact with Cubes:** Interact with cubes to create pathways or obstructions in the world.

 ---

 ## Built With
 - [Pixi.js](https://pixijs.com/) - A fast and lightweight 2D rendering library.
 - Webpack
 - TypeScript

 ---

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.